eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 }
 ```

 And now our implementation features a custom command handler that takes a MiniLogo program, and returns a generated result from that program's AST.
-To get these changes into the language server itself, you'll want to rebuild & rebundle everything once more.
+To get these changes into the language server itself, you'll want to rebuild & bundle everything once more.
 If you recall the command from the last tutorial, we can do this via `build:web`.

 ```bash
 npm run build:web